UK Balance of Payments, The Pink Book: 2024

 3. Trade

-The UK trade balance moved to a deficit of 2.7% of gross domestic product (GDP) in 2022 from a deficit of 0.2% in 2021.
-This reflects a larger increase in the value of imports than in exports in 2022 (Figure 3).
+The UK trade balance narrowed to a deficit of 0.6% of gross domestic product (GDP) in 2023 from a downwardly revised deficit of 1.7% in 2022.
+This reflects a small decrease in the trade in services surplus and a larger decrease in the trade in goods deficit (Figure 3).

 Trade in goods

 These estimates include non-monetary gold.
 Movements in non-monetary gold, a component of precious metals, can be highly volatile and tend to distort trends in goods exports and imports.
-Trade in goods data can be found in Section 2 of our data tables.
+However, as they are classified as unspecified goods, they did not contribute to the deficit narrowing in 2022.
+Trade in goods data can be found in our 02 Trade in goods, The Pink Book dataset.

 Our data break down UK trade in goods across 234 countries by 125 commodities.